-With this next installment, I’ll be introducing Marc who started an online business with his wife.
-They were able to manage a successful business selling products on Amazon, and basically made a killing!
+With this next installment, I’ll be introducing Marc, who started an online business with his wife.
+They managed a successful business selling products on Amazon and made a killing!

-Hearing great stories like this really keep me motivated to continue doing what I’m doing.
-Not necessarily because I expect to have this massive success myself.
-(Although there’s no true reason why that couldn’t happen.)
+Hearing great stories like this keep me motivated to continue doing what I’m doing, not necessarily because I expect to have this massive success myself.
+(Although there’s no valid reason why that couldn’t happen.)
 But because I love sharing the good that’s out there in the world.

 And now, here is more about Marc:

 My name is Marc.
-I’m 40 years old and I live in Pennsylvania with my wife and our two kids.
+I’m 40 years old, and I live in Pennsylvania with my wife and two kids.
 I’ve been a full-time blogger and internet marketer since 2008.

 The Interview Questions

 Tell us about a fun, unique, or interesting Side Jam you’ve tried:

 My wife and I have talked about running a business together for a long time.
 We never really had any specific ideas, but I came across some information about creating a private-label brand and selling products on Amazon a few years ago.
 So I talked to her about it, and we decided it could be a good project for us to work on together.

 In the spring of 2015, we went through an online course that showed us how to choose a product, pick a manufacturer, get it listed on Amazon, and start making sales.
 We went through the course and launched our first product in the summer of 2015.